-- Plains is on a journey to zero incidents.
-Since 2005, Plains has invested more than $4 billion to maintain and improve the integrity of our assets in the U.S. and Canada.
+- Since 2005, Plains has invested more than $4 billion to maintain and improve the integrity of our assets in the U.S. and Canada.

-- During that same time, we have removed from service thousands of miles of pipeline that do not meet our integrity standards, and have constructed thousands of miles of new pipeline built to current industry standards.
+- During that same time, we have removed from service thousands of miles of pipeline that do not meet our integrity standards, and have constructed thousands of miles of new pipeline built to meet or exceed industry standards.

 - We take extra steps to ensure the quality of the steel pipe used in our pipeline construction projects.
 Newly manufactured line pipe is first inspected before leaving the mill; the pipe is again inspected prior to, during and after it is welded; and finally, the pipe is inspected prior to being placed into operation to ensure our pipelines meet our integrity and safety standards before being placed into service.

-Our Environmental Policy is underpinned by our core Values.
+Our Environmental Policy is underpinned by our Core Values and endorsed by our senior management.
 Plains is committed to assessing and protecting the environmental, cultural and ecological resources where we live and work.

 - In operating our assets, our goal is to establish and maintain balance with, and sensitivity to, the surrounding natural environment.
 We strive to preserve air and water quality, wildlife and their habitats, and traditional land and resource use.